meher92/DCASE2017-baseline-system/README.md

 2. Install requirements with command: ``pip install -r requirements.txt``
 3. Run the application with default settings: ``python applications/task1.py``

+The data download is throwing an error.
+Possibly an outdated url.

 System description
 ==================